 Things to keep in mind for making WordPress HIPAA compliant

 Moreover, WordPress is not an out of box ideal software to make a HIPAA compliant website.
-However, there are steps that you can follow which will be not easy to implement.
+However, there are steps that you can follow to a great start:

 - Adhere to all the standard HIPAA compliance guidelines for self-hosted servers before storing any e-PHI